Naoufal Fassih: Arrest in Dublin

 In April 2016 Gardaí were executing a search warrant on an apartment in Baggot Street that they believe belonged to the Kinahan gang when Fassih answered the door.
 Gardaí did not know who he was, though they suspected he was connected to organised crime.
 Gardaí found a fake Dutch passport, a fake Belgian ID card, three designer watches worth up to €90,000, phones, memory sticks, €12,825 in cash and £300 in sterling.
 He was wearing €800 trainers.

 He told them he was Omar Ghazouani.

 He was identified when his fingerprints were sent to Interpol.
 Two arrest warrants were sent - one for a fight on a Dutch street and money-laundering in the Netherlands, the second for money-laundering relating to the cash found in the apartment in Dublin with him.
-Messages on the phone from his criticised the gang for their failure to kill Raap.
+Messages on the phone from him criticised the gang for their failure to kill Raap.

 Gardaí described him as being easy to deal with when in custody.
-When a third warrant, alleging complicity in the attempt on Peter Raap, he became agaitated.
+When a third warrant, alleging complicity in the attempt on Peter Raap, he became agitated.

 Convictions

 He was jailed in April 2018 for 18 years for his part in the attempt on the life of Peter Raap.
 He was the sixth person to be convicted for a role in the crime, others having received sentences from 17 to 20 years.
 He was convicted because he had issued instructions to kill Raap.

 He was also convicted of involvement with the murder of Ali Motamed.
 He subcontracted the murder to hitmen in the Netherlands.
 Evidence seized from Ennetcom led to him being convicted of one charge of murder and one of attempted murder.
 Emails revealed that €130,000 was offered for the murder of Motamed, though the identity of whoever offered the money has never been established.
+However, on appeal this conviction was overturned in January 2025 and Fassih was found not guilty of the murder of Motamed.